-- Own helmets are not permitted, only Whistler Sliding Centre helmets allowed
+- Own helmets are not permitted, must wear Whistler Sliding Centre helmet.

 - No ski & snowboard boots or high heels

 Family and friends are invited to come and watch your session from the track’s public areas!
-All spectators must check in at guest services and follow track safety procedures.
+All spectators must check in at Guest Services and follow track safety procedures.
 Dogs must be kept on a leash.

-What will happen if I am over the weight/height limit?
+What will happen if I am over the weight or height limit?

 Unfortunately if you do not meet our weight and height requirements you will not be able to participate, so we recommend ensuring you are within the limits before arriving at the centre to avoid disappointment.
 Please note that if you are not eligible for public skeleton due to weight or height, you may still be eligible for our passenger bobsleigh experience (max. weight 285lbs/129kg fully clothed & max. height 6’8”/207cm)

 You may wear a speed suit if you would like but it is not required as part of the session.
-Please note that over 1 hour of the session is held outside in winter conditions, so warm winter clothing is essential.
-We recommend this clothing is slim line to avoid snags or tears.
+Please note that over one hour of the session is held outside in winter conditions, so warm winter clothing is essential.
+We recommend your clothing is slim fitted to avoid snags or tears.

 - From Highway 99/Sea-to-Sky Highway in Whistler Village, turn onto Village Gate Blvd.

 - Turn right at Blackcomb Way.

 - Turn right at Glacier Drive and go up the hill towards Blackcomb Base II (follow directions to Tube Park)